deshpandetanmay/flume-opentsdb-sink/README.md

 # Flume Kafka to Open TSDB
+This sink reads data from Kafka topic and writes to OpenTSDB
 --------------------------------------------------------------------
 To use this sink, download the repo and build code using follwing commmand